CommonAccord/NL-Roz-Form-Rental-Folder/Original/RentalContractNL-ENG-Orig.md

 3.Alt1.qq=[option 1:] Indefinite period of time

-3.Alt1.1.sec=This tenancy agreement has been entered into for an indefinite period of time with effect from ……………
+3.Alt1.1.sec=This tenancy agreement has been entered into for an indefinite period of time with effect from {Tenancy.Begin.YMD}.

 3.Alt1.2.sec=On the effective date of the tenancy agreement, the landlord will make the rented object available to the tenant, provided that the tenant has performed all the existing obligations vis-à-vis the landlord.
 If the effective date does not coincide with a workday, the rented object will be made available on the next workday.